CompuCell3D/PythonScriptingManual/docs/field_secretion.rst

 In this case  ``_cell`` is a ``cell`` object that we normally deal with in Python, ``_maxUptake`` has value of ``3`` and ``_relativeUptake`` is set to ``0.1``

-Following the same principles we could use other functions
+In similar fashion we could use remaining functions listed above